scailfin/flowserv-app/README.rst

     # Directory for all workflow files
     export FLOWSERV_API_DIR=$PWD/.flowapp

     # Use a multi-process backend
     export FLOWSERV_BACKEND_CLASS=SerialWorkflowEngine
     export FLOWSERV_BACKEND_MODULE=flowserv.controller.serial.engine

     # Alternative: Use a Docker backend
     # export FLOWSERV_BACKEND_MODULE=flowserv.controller.serial.docker
     # export FLOWSERV_BACKEND_CLASS=DockerWorkflowEngine

     # Use asynchronous workflow execution for the app.
     export FLOWSERV_ASYNCENGINE=False

     # Do not require user authentication
-    export FLOWSERV_AUTH=OPEN
+    export FLOWSERV_AUTH=open

     # Database (SQLLite)
     export FLOWSERV_DATABASE=sqlite:///$FLOWSERV_API_DIR/flowapp.db

 You can use this default configuration (e.g., by running `source env.config`).
 This will (i) maintain all workflow files in a sub-folder `.flowapp` with the current working directory, (ii) use a SQLite database within the API base directory, and (iii) use the default multi-process workflow engine.
-To use a Docker engine instead commant and uncomment the respective lines for *FLOWSERV_BACKEND_CLASS* and *FLOWSERV_BACKEND_MODULE* in the configuration file before running `source`.
+To use a Docker engine instead change the respective lines for *FLOWSERV_BACKEND_CLASS* and *FLOWSERV_BACKEND_MODULE* in the configuration file before running `source`.